The Spirit of the Feast

 Deconstructing the Dinner

-The Christmas table holds edible treasures, each steeped in tradition.
-Here, we unravel the classic elements of a festive feast.
-Tap a dish to uncover its rich history, or dive into the chart to explore global holiday meal variations.
+The Christmas table holds edible treasures, each dish telling a tale.
+This section unpacks the key elements of a classic feast.
+Tap a plate item to uncover its rich history, or dive into the chart to explore global variations in festive mains.

 Click an Item to Learn Its Story